 11. Build a summerhouse

-12. Add some colour
+12. Add some colour by painting your deck

-Ronseal decking rescue paint comes in 10 different colours, smooths the rough surfaces and fills cracks, leaving your wood with long lasting colour and protection.
+Ronseal decking rescue paint comes in 10 different colours, smooths the rough surfaces and fills cracks, leaving your wood with long-lasting colour and protection.

 Soften the look of your wooden deck with the addition of plants and foliage.
 If you’re green fingered, choose real, but there is a whole host of faux plants available now so shop around.
 Vary the height and style, and cluster your pots into groups for the best visual effect.
 Invest in good quality pots and don’t forget your watering can.